 NOTE: The unit selected does not re-scale the 3D model.
 Instead, the unit specifies how a unit of one is interpreted.
 Rescaling the model is not supported in the MTG because it is designed to be a 3D model viewer, and not a mesh editor.
 You may need to change the size of the CAD model using its creation tool.
 Alternatively, try a different model file format.
 Some file formats, such as obj, are unit agnostic.
 Also, be attentive to the model scale when importing the Model Target database into Unity.
 This vigilance ensures that the sizing is consistent throughout the development process.
 More information on scaling Model Targets can be found in the Best Practices for Scaling Model Targets.

-Imported models that consist of multiple parts and do not include texture or multiple colors will be recommended to receive automatic coloring by the MTG.
+Imported models that consist of multiple parts and do not include texture or multiple colors are recommended to receive automatic coloring by the MTG.
 Coloring the different parts of a model can help to improve tracking performance.
 Models that consist of a single mesh would only receive a single color and therefore no improved tracking.
-Models with textures do not need coloring and this tab can be skipped.
+Models with textures do not need coloring and – assuming the texture represents the physical object – select the Realistic Appearance setting before going to the next step.

-- In the depicted case, the model that came with the MTG consists of multiple parts and no texture.
-Click the Apply Coloring button to automatically color the model.
+- In our case, the model that came with the MTG consists of multiple parts and no texture.
+Select the Non-Realistic Appearance and click Apply Coloring to automatically color the model.
 Coloring can always be undone.
 For a complete guide on coloring, please see Automatic Coloring of Model Targets.

 Exceeding the model recommendations will result in a warning that the complex model may harm app performance.
 If the model is within the performance requirements, this tab can be skipped.